herol3oy/austen-cli/README.md

 > Generate ASCII diagrams for book character relationships from the command line

-A CLI tool that uses AI to analyze books and create beautiful character relationship diagrams using Mermaid syntax and ASCII art.
+A CLI tool that uses AI to analyze books and create character relationship diagrams using Mermaid syntax and ASCII art.

 ## Features

 - 🔍 Search any book from Open Library
 - 🤖 AI-powered character relationship analysis (DeepSeek)
 - 🎨 ASCII art diagram rendering in terminal
-- 📊 Generate Mermaid diagram syntax
-- 💻 Simple command-line interface

 ## Setup